Autarkieguide

 Step 1: Determine daily electricity consumption

-Write down which devices you use and for how long per day:
+Write down which devices you use and for how long each day:

-Device Consumption (in watts) Usage time/day Consumption/day (in Wh)
+Device Power consumption (in watts) Usage duration/day Consumption/day (in Wh)

-As a rule of thumb: 100 Wp solar module power generate in Central Europe on average about 300–500 Wh per day.
+As a rule of thumb: 100 Wp solar module output generate in Central Europe on average about 300–500 Wh per day.

 • Season (summer vs. spring/autumn)